balde/balde/doc/20_installation.md

 $ make
 @endverbatim

-This will build the library and the examples (if requested during the configuration phase).
+This will build the library, binaries and the examples (if requested during the configuration phase).

 Examples are built in the ``examples/`` directory.